YINI-lang/YINI-spec/YINI-Specification.md

 ### 9.2.
 Object Member Separators

 Inside inline objects, `:` is the canonical member separator.
+A newline MUST NOT appear between the object member separator and the value.

 ```yini
 obj = { a: 1, b: 2 }